ubie-oss/prisma-cleaner/README.md

 import { Prisma, PrismaClient } from "@prisma/client";
 import { PrismaCleaner } from "@ubie/prisma-cleaner";

-const cleaner = new PrismaCleaner({
+// The provider will be automatically detected from the Prisma client const cleaner = new PrismaCleaner({
   prisma: new PrismaClient(),
   models: Prisma.dmmf.datamodel.models,
+  // You can explicitly specify the provider if needed:
+  // provider: 'postgresql' // or 'mysql'
 });

 const prisma = new PrismaClient().$extends(cleaner.withCleaner());